ryan-mcclue/unsw/comp3331/wk9/week9.md

   - Polling (captain node invites other nodes to transmit in turn)
   - Token passing (central token passed sequentially to nodes) (bluetooth, fddi (fibre optic LAN))

+48bit MAC a.k.a LAN address
+IEEE allocates MAC addresses.
+NIC manufacturer buys portion of MAC addresses Hardcoded and not hierarchical like IP

+Hosts will have ARP table.
+Possible for ARP poisoning, however have to be on same network (how does Uni prevent against this?)

+Ethernet byte layout:
+  * preamble (synchronise reciever/sender rates)
+  * type (indicates higher level protocol to allow for demultiplexing) unreliable (no ACKs), connectionless

+Switch is link-layer device (store-forward also).
+Allows for no collisions, full-duplex connections (this is where the concept of output links become more apparent) Has switching table
+Is self-learning (i.e. no explicit routing protocol) by flooding and recording By sending spoofed MAC source addresses, could slow down network by overflowing switching table and requiring more broadcasts